places to visit in hamilton places to visit in hamilton

 It’s a lovely place to visit, encircled by a system of flat trails, some of which are bike-friendly, that connect to six additional acres of parkland at Pier 4 Park.
 If you continue on the Waterfront Trail, you can go even further.
 Exploring Bayfront Park is another one of the best places to visit in Hamilton.

-The 1,800 meters of shoreline highlights include a natural fish habitat, a kid-friendly sandy beach, a public boat launch (plus a close-by marina), and lots of parking.
+The 1,800 meters of shoreline highlights include a natural fish habitat, a kid-friendly sandy beach, a public boat launch (plus a nearby marina), and parking.

 Additionally, the fishing is excellent here, so make sure your permit is current.
 For information on the numerous concerts and festivals hosted here during the summer, consult the city’s events calendar.